List of Star Wars starfighters: Resistance Bomber

+Theo Milonopoulos, an assistant professor at the Naval War College, cites the attack by the Resistance Bombers in The Last Jedi as an example of what Clausewitz calls the "victory disease."
+With early success, military commanders suffering from this 'disease' can exceed their operational mandate and inadvertently undermine strategic considerations.
+In this instance, he argues that Poe Dameron (Oscar Isaac) overshot the "culminating point of victory" in the battle when he orders the bombers to destroy the Fulminatrix.
+"Doing so proves both operationally unnecessary in facilitating the Resistance evacuation and excessively costly through the mass slaughter of trained starfighter pilots needed for the Resistance’s survival."

+Dr. Robert Farley of the University of Kentucky also cites the Resistance Bomber attack scene as being indicative of the Interwar period debate regarding the value of air strikes against surface vessels.
+Just as the Resistance bombers showed that small craft could take out large ships (albeit at significant cost), so too did the sinking of the SMS Ostfriesland as part of a demonstration by General William "Billy" Mitchell in arguing for the primacy of bombers.
+Ultimately, Farley argues that technological progress has made some of these arguments irrelevant, since modern surface vessels are no longer expected to absorb much damage.

 Starfighters appearing in other Star Wars media

 E-wing

-An improved successor to the X-wing, the E-wing first appeared in Dark Horse Comics' Dark Empire series.
+An improved successor to the X-wing, the E-wing first appeared in Legends continuity in Dark Horse Comics' Dark Empire series, and was later made canon in the twenty-third issue of Star Wars: Poe Dameron, followed by its television debut in Star Wars: Ahsoka.
 They are one of few Expanded Universe vehicles to be a part of Micro Machines' Action Fleet line.
 Armed with three Taim & Bak IX9 Medium Laser Cannons and two proton torpedo launchers, the E-wing's aerodynamic frame made the fighter highly maneuverable and exceptional in atmospheric flight.
 Its Class 1 Hyperdrive allowed for extended reconnaissance missions and rapid strategic redeployment.
 As part of a larger force, the E-wing filled a versatile mid-range multirole combat aircraft or light torpedo bomber.

 Gauntlet Fighter

 A Gauntlet Fighter, or Kom'rk-class fighter, is a Mandalorian class of ship.
 Larger than most starfighters, it can carry a larger crew and accommodate passengers.
 They were introduced in Star Wars: The Clone Wars being used by the Mandalorian splinter group Death Watch.
 Another one known as the Nightbrother later served as Darth Maul's personal craft in Star Wars Rebels.
 Kom'rk-class fighter/transports are equipped with four laser cannons, a Class 1 hyperdrive, and space to carry up to 24 soldiers.
 Two versions of the starfighter model exist, one 68 m long and a smaller variant 52.3 m long.